Alejo-Rojas-R/react-instacopy/README.md

+# Project Description

 This project was developed by taking inspiration from Instagram where I've tried to replicate some of its functionalities and interface by using the React library.

-Composed of:
+It's composed of:
 - Multiple components that use different Hooks, such as useState, useEffect, useParams, etc.
-- Navigation menu that helps you browse trough multiple pages by using the react-router-dom package.
+- Navigation menu that helps you browse trough multiple pages, developed by using the react-router-dom package.
-- API calls to get dummy data from dummyjson.com, jsonplaceholder.typicode.com and reqres.in
+- API calls to get some dummy data, from [DummyJSON](dummyjson.com), [JSONPlaceholder](jsonplaceholder.typicode.com) and [Reqres](reqres.in)